The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 present, it will attempt to load a key from a file named `openai_key.txt` in the repository root.

+To obtain an API key, sign up or log in at [OpenAI](https://platform.openai.com).
+Visit the **API keys** page of your account dashboard and create a new secret key.
+Copy that key and provide it either through the environment variable or the `openai_key.txt` file.

 ```bash
 # Option 1: environment variable
 export OPENAI_API_KEY=your_api_key